Angular Sortablejs directive

 "10"

-<div class="row"> <div class="col"> <ul class="list-group sortable" [nxtSortablejs]="cloneList1" [config]="clone1Options"> <li class="list-group-item" *ngFor="let item of cloneList1">Element {{ item }}</li> </ul> </div> <div class="col"> <ul class="list-group sortable" [nxtSortablejs]="cloneList2" [config]="clone2Options"> <li class="list-group-item" *ngFor="let item of cloneList2">Element {{ item }}</li> </ul> </div> </div> <br> <h3 class="h4">List states</h3> <div class="row"> <div class="col"> <app-code-block [code]="cloneList1 | json" [languages]="['json']" [copy]="false"></app-code-block> </div> <div class="col"> <app-code-block [code]="cloneList2 | json" [languages]="['json']" [copy]="false"></app-code-block> </div> </div>
+]<div class="row"> <div class="col"> <ul class="list-group sortable" [nxtSortablejs]="cloneList1" [config]="clone1Options"> @for (item of cloneList1; track item) { <li class="list-group-item">Element {{ item }}</li> } </ul> </div> <div class="col"> <ul class="list-group sortable" [nxtSortablejs]="cloneList2" [config]="clone2Options"> @for (item of cloneList2; track item) { <li class="list-group-item">Element {{ item }}</li> } </ul> </div> </div> <br> <h3 class="h4">List states</h3> <div class="row"> <div class="col"> <app-code-block [code]="cloneList1 | json" [languages]="['json']" [copy]="false" /> </div> <div class="col"> <app-code-block [code]="cloneList2 | json" [languages]="['json']" [copy]="false" /> </div> </div>

 - Element 1